AnodyneAI/SMB_Presentations/README.md

 ## Overfitting Detection Framework for Options Backtesting

-This repository contains educational materials presented to the SMB Options Mastermind Group, focusing on advanced statistical methods for detecting overfitting in options trading strategies.
+This repository contains educational materials presented to the SMB Options Tribe, a leading international options trading mastermind group.
+The materials focus on advanced statistical methods for detecting overfitting in options trading strategies.

 ### Overview